( 12:20 AM ) teahouse

 I agree with your friend.
 Parades in NYC are kinda boring, even the Macy's Thanksgiving parade.

-in my little home (birth) town every claps and cheers and waves at the parade marchers here in my little town the people just sit or stand and look, sometimes some will wave (ususally just me) at the marchers & floaters but they all buy junk from weird sidewalk vendors
+here in my little town the people just sit or stand and look, sometimes some will wave (ususally just me) at the marchers & floaters

 no throwing allowed as some little kid or stuid adult will run out into the fast moving marchers and get ran down and maybe skin a knee or something